pyth-network/pyth-js/pyth-aptos-js/README.md

 // In order to use Pyth prices in your protocol you need to submit the price update data to Pyth contract in your target
 // chain. `getPriceUpdateData` creates the update data which can be submitted to your contract.
 Then your contract should
-// call the Pyth Contract with this data. const priceUpdateData = await connection.getPriceUpdateData(priceIds);
+// call the Pyth Contract with this data. const priceUpdateData = await connection.getPriceFeedsUpdateData(priceIds);

 // Create a transaction and submit to your contract using the price update data const client = new AptosClient(endpoint);